 Condition 2: The business is a reserved power of the Congregation Meeting.Q: What about the budget in the absence of a Congregation Meeting?

-Condition 1: The budget that was last adopted had no year attached to it, i.e., there is no year indicated on the proposal and there was no year specified in the motion that adopted it.Q: What about elections in the absence of a Congregation Meeting?
+Condition 1: The budget that was last adopted had no year attached to it, i.e., there is no year indicated on the proposal and there was no year specified in the motion that adopted it.Q: What about clergy compensation in the absence of a Congregation Meeting?

 Response: That budget remains in force until rescinded, amended, or replaced.